 B.2.
-Fixed capital formation

-Investments in agricultural holdings/Farm modernisation

-Guarantee section of the EAGGF (RDR): Budget item 05 04 01 01 in the 2004 and 2007 EU Budget (Reg.
+Fixed capital formation Investments in agricultural holdings/Farm modernisation Period: From 2000 Guarantee section of the EAGGF (RDR): Budget item 05 04 01 01 in the 2004 and 2007 EU Budget (Reg.
 159/72; Investment (Reg.
 2328/91, Art.
-7)

-EAFRD: Measure 121 in Axis 1 in CAP 2007-13

-Budgetary expenditures on support to investments in agricultural holdings in order to modernise agricultural holdings and improve their viability (Reg.
+7) EAFRD: Measure 121 in Axis 1 in CAP 2007-13 Budgetary expenditures on support to investments in agricultural holdings in order to modernise agricultural holdings and improve their viability (Reg.
 1257/99, Art.
 4-7).
 The total amount of support is limited to a maximum of 40% (50% in LFAs) of the volume of eligible investment.
 When investments are undertaken by young farmers the above percentages may reach a maximum of 45% (55% in LFAs).
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in All Commodity Transfers.

-Investments in physical assets

-EAFRD: CAP 2014-20 Pillar 2 Measure M04.1

-Budgetary expenditure to support investments in physical assets: improve the overall performance and sustainability of the agricultural holding
+Transfers included in the ACT.
+Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Investments in physical assets Period: From 2016 EAFRD: CAP 2014-20 Pillar 2 Measure M04.1 Budgetary expenditure to support investments in physical assets: improve the overall performance and sustainability of the agricultural holding Transfers included in the ACT.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in All Commodity Transfers.

-Investments in physical assets national payments CAP 2014-20 Pillar 2 Measure M04.1 Period: From 2016

-Budgetary expenditure to support investments in physical assets: improve the overall performance and sustainability of the agricultural holding
+Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Investments in physical assets national payments CAP 2014-20 Pillar 2 Measure M04.1 Period: From 2016 EU co-Financed: Yes Budgetary expenditure to support investments in physical assets: improve the overall performance and sustainability of the agricultural holding Transfers included in the ACT.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in All Commodity Transfers.
+Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.

 Farm and business development.
 Small farms

+Period: From 2016

 EAFRD: CAP 2014-20 Pillar 2 Measure M06

-Budgetary expenditure to provide business start-up aid for young farmers and small farms and a one off payment to farmers eligible for the small farmers scheme who permanently transfer their holding to another farmer.
+Budgetary expenditure to provide business start-up aid for young farmers and small farms and a one off payment to farmers eligible for the small farmers scheme who permanently transfer their holding to another farmer;

+Transfers included in the ACT.
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in All Commodity Transfers.

-Farm and business development.
-Small farms national payment

-National co-financing of CAP 2014-20 Pillar 2 Measure M06

-Budgetary expenditure to provide business start-up aid for young farmers and small farms and a one off payment to farmers eligible for the small farmers scheme who permanently transfer their holding to another farmer.
+Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Farm and business development.
+Small farms national payment Period: From 2016 EU co-Financed: Yes National co-financing of CAP 2014-20 Pillar 2 Measure M06 Budgetary expenditure to provide business start-up aid for young farmers and small farms and a one off payment to farmers eligible for the small farmers scheme who permanently transfer their holding to another farmer; Transfers included in the ACT.